Selventa/model-builder/README.rst

 Install from the AppStore.

-- Open Cytoscape and then Apps → App Manager and search for BEL Navigator.
+- Open Cytoscape then Apps → App Manager and search for BEL Navigator.
 - Install BEL Navigator App.

 Install from source.

 - Follow "Build process" section above.
-- Open Cytoscape and open Apps → App Manager → Install from File...
+- Open Cytoscape then Apps → App Manager → Install from File...
 - Locate target/modelbuilder-VERSION.jar and click Open.

 Development branches
 --------------------

-*experimental* branch: New development.
+*experimental* branch

+- New/Unstable development

+*master* branch

-*master* branch: Stable development for release.
-Releases are tagged here.
+- Stable development for release.
+- Releases are tagged here.